 Note: The city or region allocate budget to meet the cost of the aforementioned activities.
 Funding or support by private sector partners or external funding bodies will be recognised.

-This membership fee is flexible.
 A sliding scale fee is available for smaller municipalities and cities in low GDP countries and in regions facing economic hardship.
-This fee can be scheduled to meet city or state financial budget cycles.
-For members with financial challenges, sponsorship from other organisations is encouraged.
-We will support proposals to private sector partners and publicly recognise this support.
+For members with financial challenges, sponsorship from other organisations is encouraged and e will support proposals to private sector partners and publicly recognise this support.

-After you have received your invitation follow this link to registration.
+After you have received your invitation to become an Innovating city please follow this link to registration.